 Introduction to ERP Career Options

 Enterprise Resource Planning (ERP) is multi-layered software that integrates all the different functions within an organization.
-Once deployed only in large firms and establishments with mainframe servers, ERP solutions have now become common place as special packages have been developed for small and medium enterprises (SMB).
+Once deployed only in large firms and establishments with mainframe servers, ERP solutions have become commonplace as special packages have been developed for small and medium enterprises (SMB).

-According to recent reports, ERP market is expected to witness sales growth of 7.2% between 2014 and 2020 with estimated sales in 2020 at $41.69 bn.
+According to recent reports, the ERP market is expected to witness sales growth of 7.2% between 2014 and 2020, with estimated sales in 2020 at $41.69 bn.
 It is now widely used across industries – production, manufacturing, logistics, airline, shipping, retailing, medical, tourism, hospitality, transportation and banking services.

-No wonder the opportunities for professional s trained in ERP is witnessing rapid growth and most often it doesn’t require complex technical or computer knowledge to be certified as an ERP professional .
-This is because ERP implementation is more of understanding a business process rather than software –hardware implementation and managing databases.
+No wonder the opportunities for professional strained in ERP are witnessing rapid growth.
+It often doesn’t require complex technical or computer knowledge to be certified as an ERP professional.
+This is because its implementation is more of understanding a business process rather than software-hardware implementation and managing databases.

-With large number of small and medium enterprises embracing ERP, vendors like SAP and Oracle have targeted this segment.
-On an average ERP consultant jobs have a salary range of Rs 8,00,000 to Rs 12,00,000 per annum but experienced professionals earn much more either as indpedent consultants or on payroll, according to Glassdoor.
+With a large number of small and medium enterprises embracing ERP, vendors like SAP and Oracle have targeted this segment.
+On average, ERP consultant jobs have a salary range of Rs 8,00,000 to Rs 12,00,000 per annum, but experienced professionals earn much more either as independent consultants or on payroll, according to Glassdoor.

 Here are three broad areas to build a career in ERP

-The top 3 areas to build career in ERP are as follows:
+The top 3 areas to build a career in ERP are as follows:

 1. Functional consultants

-ERP is about integrating the activities of various departments in an organization and it involves every employee in the organization right from data entry operators, sales executives, clerks, accounts executives, human resources and management cadres.
-For entry level or end users, online training programs are provided by SAP (Learning Hub) and Oracle (Oracle University) that gives a basic awareness and skills required to work in an ERP environment.
+It is about integrating the activities of various departments in an organization, and it involves every employee in the organization right from data entry operators, sales executives, clerks, accounts executives, human resources and management cadres.
+For entry-level or end-users, online training programs are provided by SAP (Learning Hub) and Oracle (Oracle University) that gives a basic awareness and skills required to work in an ERP environment.

-While lower level employees may be end-users in the system just keying data or verifying information entered, professionals will be involved in more advanced level – helping the ERP solution providers to understand the operations of the organization and come up with appropriate solutions.
+While lower-level employees may be end-users in the system just keying data or verifying information entered, professionals, will be involved in more advanced level – helping the ERP solution providers understand the organisation’s operations and come up with appropriate solutions.

-Functional consultants are a key link in the ERP chain- they are drawn from various specialties such as Human Resources, Sales and Marketing, Finance, Accounting, material management and inventory.
+Functional consultants are a key link in the ERP chain- they are drawn from various specialities such as Human Resources, Sales and Marketing, Finance, Accounting, material management and inventory.

-Human Resources (HR) consultants usually have an MBA background in HR and undergo a course in Human Capital Management (HCM) module of SAP or Oracle which are provided online or from their authorized learning centers.
-HR in any organization is responsible for maintenance of payroll, recruitment, compensation, training and administration.
-These topics are covered in HCM packages and managers have the freedom to which area to specialize in the case of Oracle training.
+Human Resources (HR) consultants usually have an MBA background in HR and undergo a course in the Human Capital Management (HCM) module of SAP or Oracle, which are provided online or from their authorized learning centers.
+HR in any organization is responsible for the maintenance of payroll, recruitment, compensation, training and administration.
+These topics are covered in HCM packages, and managers have the freedom to which area to specialize in the case of Oracle training.

-Once a student completes on an average of 200 hours of training, he or she may be eligible for appearing in the global certification.
+Once a student completes an average of 200 hours of training, they may be eligible for appearing in the global certification.
 Sometimes, SAP, Oracle insist on domain knowledge and experience ranging from six months to two years to appear for global certification.
 Global certification enables an HR consultant to be employed full time in a company or work as independent consultants or trainers.
-HR ERP consultants are responsible for defining the structure, data requirements, configuration, processes and operations in HR module that is implemented as part of ERP.
+HR ERP consultants are responsible for defining the structure, data requirements, configuration, processes and operations in the HR module that is implemented as part of ERP.

 Those with MBA in Finance or having a bachelors/masters degree in commerce can opt for Financial Accounting (FI) module, CO –Controlling (Management Accounting).
-There are two components in finance- one is maintain accounts and second is controlling costs.
-The Finance Department is responsible for cash management, maintaining ledgers, bank accounts, taxation, asset management, balance sheets, profit and loss (PL) statement and related tasks.
-The CO module is more attuned to manufacturing department where they have to control costs, assess the costs and work with marketing teams to improve profitability in regions where performance is lower.
+There are two components in finance- one is maintaining accounts, and the second is controlling costs.
+The Finance Department is responsible for cash management, maintaining ledgers, bank accounts, taxation, asset management, balance sheets, profit and loss (PL), and related tasks.
+The CO module is more attuned to the manufacturing department, where they have to control costs, assess the costs and work with marketing teams to improve profitability in regions where performance is lower.

 Other modules in finance are investment management (IM), Treasure (TR) and Enterprise Control (EC) in SAP.

-In logistics, for marketing and sales professionals, there is the sales and distribution (SD) module.
-This is an important function in an organization which involves sending quotations, creating sales orders, billing, and integration with inventory, finance and other departments.
+There is the sales and distribution (SD) module for marketing and sales professionals in logistics.
+This is an important function in an organization that involves sending quotations, creating sales orders, billing, and integration with inventory, finance and other departments.
 They are more closely integrated with Materials Management and Production Planning (PP).
-Some of the functional features in SD are pricing, taxation, credit management, product availability, output determination and so on.
-The module is suited for MBA marketing professionals, sales executives and related professionals.
+Some of the functional features in SD are pricing, taxation, credit management, product availability, output determination, etc. The module is suited for MBA marketing professionals, sales executives and related professionals.

 Customer Relationship Management (CRM) modules are meant for solution providers.
-They need to have a basic understanding of order fulfillment, sale and business processing.
-SAP provides solution based course developed for its CRM 7.0 EHPR release.
-The content convers sales, marketing, web channel, field applications, analytics, customer interaction and so on.
+They need to have a basic understanding of order fulfilment, sale and business processing.
+SAP provides a solution-based course developed for its CRM 7.0 EHPR release.
+The content convers sales, marketing, web channel, field applications, analytics, customer interaction, etc.

 Some common facts about functional consultants:

-- Functional consultants can be employed full time in a company which has an ERP implementation or work as functional consultants in consulting firms such as Infosys, Capegemini, Accenture where they begin as Trainee, Associate Consultant, Consultant, Senior Consultant, Team Leader and Project Manager.
-They will be working for different clients throughout the career.
+- Functional consultants can be employed full time in a company that has an ERP implementation or work as functional consultants in consulting firms such as Infosys, Capgemini, Accenture, where they begin as Trainee, Associate Consultant, Consultant, Senior Consultant, Team Leader and Project Manager.
+They will be working for different clients throughout their career.

 - Functional consultancy is not about having a basic degree in marketing, finance or HR or accounting, global certification but having domain knowledge, a good understanding of business processes, good configuration skills, team player and communication skills.

-- One of the key role of functional consultant is the configuration of the module which involves mapping the existing business process requirements and aligning them to SAP standards.
-Therefore, the key requirement of a functional consultant is domain knowledge and understanding of the business processes within the organization and how functional modules work in ERP systems.
+- One of the functional consultant’s key roles is the configuration of the module, which involves mapping the existing business process requirements and aligning them to SAP standards.
+Therefore, a functional consultant’s key requirement is domain knowledge and understanding of the business processes within the organization and how functional modules work in ERP systems.

-- SAP products are provided by SAP, Oracle, Baan, Peoplesoft and other leading companies but SAP has over 60% of market share having all modules followed by Oracle.
-A certification by the vendor is proof of capability of the consultant – SAP Consultant, Oracle Consultant and so on.
+- SAP, Oracle, Baan, Peoplesoft, and other leading companies are provided SAP products, but SAP has over 60% of the market share, having all modules followed by Oracle.
+A certification by the vendor as proof of the capability of the consultant – SAP Consultant, Oracle Consultant and so on.

-- There is also requirement of trainers in SAP trainers in functional domains.
+- There is also a requirement of trainers in SAP trainers in functional domains.

 - There is a choice of instructor driven, e-learning and on-campus training provided by SAP, Oracle and other leading vendors of ERP.

 - Many of the applications have now moved to the cloud as on-site implementations are costly.
-To cater to the requirements of trained personnel on cloud applications both Oracle and SAP are providing training in cloud modules related to various functionalities.
+To cater to trained personnel’s requirements on cloud applications, both Oracle and SAP are providing training in cloud modules related to various functionalities.

 2. Technical Consultants

-If Functional consultants define the business process, requirements and do the configuration part with the SAP/Oracle system or other vendors, it is the technical consultants who do the programming part of the job.
+If Functional-consultants define the business process, requirements and do the configuration part with the SAP/Oracle system or other vendors, it is the technical consultants who do the programming part of the job.
 There are three layers in an ERP system- the Application Layer, Presentation Layer and Database Layer.
 The Presentation Layer is the Graphical User Interface (GUI) through which end users input data, see the reports and output.
-Application layer is where all the programming is being done and database layer is where all the data is stored for access in real time.
+The application layer is where all the programming is being done, and the database layer is where all the data is stored for access in real-time.

-The programming part of ERP is done in Java, ABAP (Advanced Business Application Programming) and networking part is done by BASIS experts.
+The programming part of it is done in Java, BASIS experts do ABAP (Advanced Business Application Programming) and the networking part.

-ABAP is meant for engineering graduates, MCA’s (Master of Computer Applications) but doesn’t require assembly level coding as it is a fourth generation language although language and syntax has to be learnt.
-ABAP is procedural and each new version is adding more object-oriented features.
-ABAP programmers help in creation of reports, interfaces, forms, data conversions.
+ABAP is meant for engineering graduates, MCA’s (Master of Computer Applications) but doesn’t require assembly-level coding as it is a fourth-generation language, although language and syntax has to be learnt.
+ABAP is procedural, and each new version is adding more object-oriented features.
+ABAP programmers help in the creation of reports, interfaces, forms, data conversions.
 In most organisations, those who handle ABAP are developers or programmers.
 ABAP runs on SAP ABAP Application Server.